webpapaya/fhs-redux-playground/docs/types-of-components.md

 ## Higher Order Components (HOCs)

 A higher order component is a component which returns another component.
 HOCs wrap other components and enhance those with additional behaviour.
-Reduxs connection function is one example of a Higher order component.
+Reduxs connection function is one example of a HOC.

 ```js
 const UnconnectedComponent = ({ user }) => <div>{ user.name }</div>;